 America’s 640 million acres of federal public lands are the backbone of our rich outdoor heritage.
 However, some extremist politicians would like to sell off YOUR public lands to the highest bidder and close off access forever.
 Please join us in the continued fight to keep public lands in public hands.
-Continue reading for more information on how you can take action in the Nevada State Legislature and in Congress to #KeepItPublic.
-Sign the petition to the Nevada State Legislature asking them to keep public lands in public hands!
+Continue reading for more information on recent public land victories in the Nevada State Legislature and in Congress to #KeepItPublic.

 The Fallon Range Training Complex is seeking to withdraw and reserve for military use approximately 604,789 acres of public land.
 Their expansion proposal overlaps several wild areas of northern Nevada including portions of the three wilderness study areas managed by the BLM: the Stillwater Range, Job Peak, and the Clan Alpine Mountains.
 The expansion would also include portions of the Stillwater National Wildlife Refuge and several Friends of Nevada Wilderness' proposals for lands with wilderness characteristics units currently managed by the BLM.

 DON'T BOMB THE BIGHORN: Desert bighorn sheep need YOU to take action!
 The Desert National Wildlife Refuge, just outside the city lights of Las Vegas and home to one of Nevada’s largest desert bighorn sheep populations and over 1.2 million acres of proposed wilderness, is yet AGAIN under assault by the military.

 Find out how you can take action to help defend the Desert National Wildlife Refuge!